dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

 #### Specify maximum barcode count

-By default, the SDK will read as many barcodes as it can.
-To increase the recognition efficiency, you can use `expectedBarcodesCount` to specify the maximum number of barcodes to recognize according to your scenario.
+By default, the SDK will read as many barcodes as possible.
+You can use `expectedBarcodesCount` to specify the maximum number of expected recognized barcodes.

 ```python
    license_key = "<your license key here>"